mgs/plottr.js/README.md

 # plottr.js
-Javascript Interface for X-Y Pen Plotters that understand HPGL
+Javascript interface and API for working with X-Y pen plotters and/or vinyl cutters that understand HPGL.

 # Installation
 Clone this repository into a folder on your local machine.
 From your terminal you can enter the command: